NAThompson/performance_tuning_tutorial/README.md

 # Why `perf`?

-There are lots of great performance analysis tools (Intel VTune, Score-P, tau), but my opinion is that `perf` should be the first tool you reach for.
+There are lots of great performance analysis tools (Intel VTune, Score-P, tau, cachegrind), but my opinion is that `perf` should be the first tool you reach for.

 ---